OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected & High-Risk Areas

 Step 1 – Establish strong company management systems

-Site Compliance: Once a site has been validated ‘green’, compliance begins with the in-house agent de conformité (compliance officer), the ‘on the ground’ company officer who is tasked with site visits and gathering of all due diligence documentation including ASGM SC Evaluation, KYC, land title documents, taking pictures and randomly interviewing individual miners (a process largely designed by the partners of the USAID funded CBRMT, reviewed by the LBMA and OECD).
+Site Compliance: Once a site has been validated ‘green’, compliance begins with the in-house agent de conformité (compliance officer), the ‘on the ground’ company officer who is tasked with site visits and gathering of all due diligence documentation including ASGM SC Evaluation, KYC, land title documents, taking pictures and randomly interviewing individual miners (a process largely designed by the partners of the USAID funded CBRMT and later reviewed by the LBMA and OECD).
 During this site visit a small sample of material is taken from each pit to be analyzed using XRF technology and kept on file to reference future material shipments to ensure no foreign material enters that sources supply chain (An amended process similar to that of the fingerprinting initiative by BGR).

 Step 2 – Identify & assess risk in the supply chain